 The description is optional, but it is a best practice to provide this information so that others can easily understand what it does.

-Click the App Action list and select the command you want to run for the asset.
+Click the Action drop-down and select the command you want to run.

 Specify the asset that you want to use as a target for the action.